okfn/opendefinition/source/open-definition-dev.markdown

 including sale, either on its own or as part of a collection made from works from many different sources.
 The license must not require a royalty or other fee for such sale or distribution.

-*Note on change*: This switches to a positive obligation, parallel to FSF Freedom 2.

 #### 3. Modification